Tam1032/LGSGM---CheapFake/Readme.md

 Please install packages in the ```requirements.txt```.
 The project is implemented with python 3.7.9

 ## 2. Data prepare
-Our data (Flickr30k) is original given by the SGM [paper](https://arxiv.org/abs/1910.05134).
-We only performed same basic cleaning process to remove duplicated data and lowering text.
+Our data is original given by the ICME2023 Grand Challenge on Cheapfakes detection.
+You can fill out the form to have access to the dataset.
 The preprocessed data can be found in the Data folder.

 The model also need the visual features which are the embedded vector of objects in images.
 In this research, we used EfficientNet-b5 to extract the features.
 You can extract by running ```extract_visual_features.py``` script.
 We also uploaded our prepared features ([here](https://drive.google.com/drive/folders/1IvlmTZ9wUpOVIr9MzPgWZB5aYTaTD0jn?usp=sharing)).
 You can download it and place in the **Data folder**.